 Am I allowed to have a bonfire?

-For domestic properties there are no laws which prohibit having a bonfire.
-However, it is still possible for bonfires to be considered a statutory nuisance.
-This can depend on what material is being burned, how much smoke is being produced, whether the smoke is blowing onto nearby properties and how often the burning occurs.
-For further information, see Bonfires.
+For domestic properties there are no laws which stop you having a bonfire.
+However, it is still possible for a bonfire to a statutory nuisance.
+For a bonfire to be a statutory nuisance it will depend on what material is being burned.
+How much smoke the bonfire is producing.
+If the is smoke from the bonfire is being blown onto nearby properties.
+And how often the burning occurs.

 There is a heap of rubbish in my neighbours garden, what can I do?